WillyAmmm/DAT-Tools/README.md

 6. Done!
 You should now see the **DAT Auto Refresh** icon in your extensions bar.

+7. BE SURE TO RESTART YOUR BROWSER AFTER ADDING THE EXTENSION OR IT WON'T WORK!

 ---

 ## 🔁 How It Works